-Building affordable housing near the future BART station has the potential to help reduce housing and transportation costs for very low-to moderate-income households.
+Building affordable housing has the potential to help reduce housing and transportation costs for very low to moderate income households.
 The City and VTA have set ambitious goals for affordable housing development.
 Meeting these goals will require prioritizing affordable housing construction in the station areas and leveraging new funding sources.

-Preserving existing affordable housing and protecting current tenants and homeowners from displacement will help ensure that existing (as well as new) residents benefit from expanded transit access.
+Preserving existing affordable housing and protecting current tenants and homeowners from displacement will help ensure that existing and new residents benefit from expanded transit access.
 Appendix M provides more information on the strategies recommended in this section.

-San José Station Area Housing

-By the numbers:
+Downtown San José Station Area Housing By the numbers: